hirosystems/stacks.js/README.md

 To setup the development environment for this repository, follow these steps:

 1. Clone this package.
-3. Run `lerna bootstrap` to install dependencies
+2. Run `npm run bootstrap` to install dependencies
-4. Run `lerna run build` to build packages
+3. Run `npm run build` to build packages
-5. Run `lerna run test` to run tests
+4. Run `npm run test` to run tests

 ## Documentation